Michel Kohl – PI

 Summer Fink (PhD Student)

-Summer will be joining us in Fall 2021 as both a Warnell Graduate Fellow and National Science Foundation Graduate Research Fellow to study human-wildlife interactions, coyote space use, and mesocarnivore occurrence across Atlanta, Ga.
+Summer joined us in Fall 2021 as both a Warnell Graduate Fellow and National Science Foundation Graduate Research Fellow to study human-wildlife interactions, coyote space use, and mesocarnivore occurrence across Atlanta, Ga.
 She will be using her results to create and distribute outreach materials to communities across Atlanta.

 Originally from Boydton, VA, Summer graduated with her B.S. in Fisheries and Wildlife Science from the University of Georgia in 2018.
 Prior to joining our group, she was a Lead Technician with the Urban Coyote Research Project in Chicago, Illinois.
 Her work in Chicago has helped lay a strong foundation for her graduate work at UGA.